Opérateur de transport de Wallonie

-TEC was founded in 1991 through the breakup of the former Belgian NMVB/SNCV into separate companies for Wallonia and Flanders.

 TEC sells the MOBIB smartcard branded "TEC it easy" and runs a chain of shops called Espace TEC.
+Most of TEC buses and trams in Charleroi are distinctively painted yellow and red.

 History

+TEC was founded in 1991 through the breakup of the former Belgian NMVB/SNCV into separate companies for Wallonia and Flanders.
 In 2019, Société régionale wallonne du Transport (SRWT) became Opérateur de transport de Wallonie (OTW).